 GOLDEN ERA

-In the 1950s and 1960s, the entire world was dreaming about owning an American car which for many meant owning a piece of the American Dream.
+For decades, the entire world was dreaming about owning an American car which for many meant owning a piece of the American Dream.
 Starting in the 1970s, this industrial success started to decline sharply.
-Today, only 40% of cars sold in America are American cars.
-Vintage Cars from the Golden Era of American Car Manufacturing are displayed throughout the country with a sense of pride and nostalgia.
+Today, only about 40% of cars sold in America are American cars.
+Vintage Cars from the Golden Era of American Car Manufacturing are displayed throughout the country with pride and a sense of nostalgia.
 They can be seen on people’s front yards, motel parkings and open fields, despite being in bad shape and often inoperable.

 Below is a collection of these cars found mostly in the American Country Side.